Kylin (KYL) Price Hits $0.36 on Exchanges

-Kylin (CURRENCY:KYL) traded up 3.9% against the US dollar during the 1-day period ending at 19:00 PM Eastern on August 28th.
-During the last seven days, Kylin has traded 0.9% lower against the US dollar.
-Kylin has a market capitalization of $56.41 million and approximately $987,631.00 worth of Kylin was traded on exchanges in the last 24 hours.
-One Kylin coin can now be bought for $0.36 or 0.00000747 BTC on popular cryptocurrency exchanges.
+Kylin (CURRENCY:KYL) traded 3.9% higher against the dollar during the 1-day period ending at 14:00 PM Eastern on August 30th.
+One Kylin coin can currently be bought for about $0.36 or 0.00000747 BTC on popular exchanges.
+Over the last seven days, Kylin has traded 0.9% lower against the dollar.
+Kylin has a market cap of $56.41 million and $987,631.00 worth of Kylin was traded on exchanges in the last day.

 - Binance USD (BUSD) traded 0% lower against the dollar and now trades at $1.00 or 0.00002050 BTC.